enlite-ai/maze/docs/source/concepts_and_structure/hydra/custom_config.rst

 Hydra: Your Own Configuration Files
 ===================================

-We encourage you to add custom config files in your own project.
+We encourage you to add custom config or experiment files in your own project.
 These will make it easy for you to launch different versions of your environments and agents with different parameters.

 To be able to use custom configuration files, you first need to :ref:`create your config module and add it to the Hydra search path<hydra-custom-search_path>`.
+Then, you can either

+- create :ref:`your own config modules<hydra-custom-components>`
+  (e.g., when you just need to customize the environment config),
+- create dedicated :ref:`experiment config files <hydra-custom-experiments>` based on the default (master) config,
-Then, you can either create just :ref:`your own config modules<hydra-custom-components>` (e.g., when you just need to customize the environment config), or :ref:`create your own root config file if you have more custom needs<hydra-custom-root_config>`.
+- or :ref:`create your own root config file<hydra-custom-root_config>` if you have more custom needs.

 .. _hydra-custom-search_path: